eclipse-vertx/vert.x/dev_guide.md

 ## Using a Verticle to co-ordinate loading of an application

-If you have an application that contains multiple verticles it might make sense to use a scripting language such as JavaScript (you could also use Ruby, Groovy or Python) to "glue" together your other verticles that might be written in other languages (e.g. Java or Scala (going ahead)).

-If your verticles all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
+If you have an application that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.

-For example, you could create a verticle `app.js` as follows:
+For example, you could create a verticle `app.js` (you could use another scripting language - Ruby, Groovy or Python if you prefer) as follows:

+    // Start the verticles that make up the app

+    vertx.deployVerticle("verticle1.js", appConfig.verticle1Config);
+    vertx.deployVerticle("verticle2.js", appConfig.verticle2Config, 5);
+    vertx.deployVerticle("verticle3.js", appConfig.verticle3Config);
+    vertx.deployWorkerVerticle("verticle4.js", appConfig.verticle4Config);
+    vertx.deployWorkerVerticle("verticle5.js", appConfig.verticle5Config, 10);

+Then set the `app.js` verticle as the main of your module and then you can start your entire application by simply running:

+    vertx runmod com.mycompany~my-mod~1.0 -conf conf.json

+Where conf.json is a config file like:

     // Application config

-    var appConfig = {
+    {
         verticle1Config: {
             // Config for verticle1
         },